Skip to main content

 Complaints to External Agencies

-Aside from the internal process at NJ TRANSIT, employees, former employees, and applicants for employment also file a complaint with either of the following external agencies, within the timeframes set forth by the agency.
+Aside from the complaint process at NJ TRANSIT, employees, non-employees, and applicants for employment may also file a complaint with either of the following external agencies, within the timeframes set forth by the agency.

 The State of New Jersey Office Division on Civil Rights (“DCR”)